Azazel5/Constituitional-AI/README.md

 do my own experimentations whenever I see the opportunity.

-1. I didn't know what base language model they did experimentations on in the SCAI phase, so I just picked DeepSeek-V3-0324
+1. I didn't know what base language model they did experimentations on in the SCAI phase, so I just picked Qwen2.5-3B-Instruct and 7B-Instruct-v0.3.
+These models were picked due to their size difference, to see how different systems perform.

 2. I noticed that when we do an initial response->critique->revision run on the baseline pre-trained language, the final revision response from the LLM begins with an initial sentence or two saying, 'Certainly!
 Here's a revised version of